 is a patent valid in every country?

 Patents are territorial by nature.
 In other words, a patent granted in one country will not protect your invention in any other country.
 This is due to the fact that each country has its own laws governing patentability.
 While the U.S. patent law allows inventors a grace period before filing an application for a patent, many other countries do not offer such a grace period and require you to file for a patent application before you begin to sell your invention.
+This is amongst the challenges on there not been a common law on global patent protection.

 They must be filed in each country